Gosport and Cosham lines: Royal Clarence Yard

-"Extension into the Royal Clarence Yard, thereby obtaining a communication with Portsmouth Harbour for the use of Her Majesty and for government purposes exclusively.
-The extension is 605 yards in length proceeding from the terminus station.
-A reception road for the accommodation of Her Majesty is proposed to be built at the extremity of the extension."
-The extension was opened on 13 September 1845.

 The extension line had cost £8,000.
 In fact the line was heavily used for bringing consumable supplies to the Clarence Yard, including cattle, which were slaughtered within the Royal Navy dockyard.
 The Royal Navy used large quantities of bunkering coal, mostly brought in on the line.

 In 1845 Queen Victoria acquired Osborne House on the Isle of Wight and spent much time there, extending and improving it.
 The journeys of the royal family habitually involved the use of the Clarence Yard station; it was never available to the public.
 After the death of Queen Victoria in 1901, there was less travel to Osborne as King Edward VII was uninterested in staying there.
 In 1971 the station was demolished.

 The station was known as Clarence Yard Gosport or alternatively Gosport Royal Victoria Station; it was open from 21 September 1845 until 1 February 1901.

 Lines to Portsmouth

 Portsmouth had a railway, of sorts, but the ferry crossing to Gosport, the road transfer between Gosport station and the ferry berth, and the roundabout railway route via Bishopstoke, continued to be a source of dissatisfaction.
 Independent promoters put forward a more direct line from London, while the Brighton and Chichester Railway, connected with the London and Brighton Railway, talked of extending from Chichester to Portsmouth, forming a route from London via Brighton.

 This came to a head in 1845, at the height of the Railway Mania, when a huge number of proposed railways were being put to Parliament, not all of them realistic.
-Parliament commissioned an Advisory Board headed by Lord Dalhousie, that came to be known as the Five Kings, or more formally Lord Dalhousie's Board.
-The purpose of the Board was to sift the applications for railway schemes and recommend which should proceed.
-Dalhousie's Board looked at the several schemes for a railway to Portsmouth and approved a line from Guildford via Chichester to Portsmouth and Fareham, but rejected several others.
-When the Bills in question came to Parliament, things were different and Parliament approved a Direct Portsmouth scheme from Epsom to Portsmouth, possibly using the atmospheric system.
+Parliament commissioned an advisory board headed by Lord Dalhousie, that came to be known as the Five Kings, or more formally Lord Dalhousie's Board.
+The purpose of the board was to sift the applications for railway schemes and recommend which should proceed.
+Dalhousie's board looked at the several schemes for a railway to Portsmouth and approved a line from Guildford via Chichester to Portsmouth and Fareham, but rejected several others.
+When the bills in question came to Parliament, things were different and Parliament approved a Direct Portsmouth scheme from Epsom to Portsmouth, possibly using the atmospheric system.
 Another proposed line from Guildford to Portsmouth was cut back to include only a section from Fareham to Portsmouth and the Brighton and Chichester Railway's extension to Portsmouth was approved.
 Accordingly three lines into Portsmouth were set to proceed, and two were authorised between Cosham and Fareham.
 However the approvals were deferred, and only the Brighton and Chichester Railway extension to Portsmouth was actually authorised.